prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 207 - Protective letter

-1. If a person entitled to start proceedings un der Article  47 of the Agreement considers it likely that an Application for provisional measures against him as a defendant may be lodged before the Court in the near future, he may file a Protective letter.
+1. If a person entitled to start proceedings under Article  47 of the Agreement considers it likely that an Application for provisional measures against him as a defendant may be lodged before the Court in the near future, he may file a Protective letter.

 2. The Protective letter shall be filed with the  Registry in the language of the patent and shall contain :
 	- (a) the name of the defendant or defendants filing the Protective letter and of the defendant’s representative;
 	- (b) the name of the presumed applicant for provisional measures;
-	- (c) postal and electronic addresses for service on the defendant filing the Protective letter and the names
-	- of the persons authorised to accept service ;
+	- (c) postal and electronic addresses for service on the defendant filing the Protective letter and the names of the persons authorised to accept service ;
-	- (d) postal and, where available, electronic addresses for service on the presumed applicant  for
-	- provisional measures and the names of the persons authorised to accept service if known ;
+	- (d) postal and, where available, electronic addresses for service on the presumed applicant  for provisional measures and the names of the persons authorised to accept service if known ;
-	- (e) where available, the number of the patent concerned and, where applicable, information about any
-	- prior or pending proceedings referred to in Rule 13.1(h) ; and
+	- (e) where available, the number of the patent concerned and, where applicable, information about any prior or pending proceedings referred to in Rule 13.1(h) ; and
-	- (f) the statemen t that the letter is a Protective letter.
+	- (f) the statement that the letter is a Protective letter.

 3. The Protective letter may contain :
 	- (a) an indication of the facts relied on, which may include a challenge to the facts expected to be relied on by the presumed applicant  and/or, where applicable, any assertion that the patent is invalid and the grounds for such assertion ;